-We look back now and realise how progressive, resilient, and perhaps even stubborn our parents were in the raising of Drew.
+We look back now and realise how progressive, resilient, and perhaps even stubborn, our parents were in the raising of Drew.
 In an era when anyone with any differences was sequestered away, our Mother and Father ensured Drew lived a normal family life at home and attended mainstream school at Upper Swan Primary and later Governor Stirling Senior High School.

-Drew has matured into a kind, charming and lovely gentle man: who loves telling jokes, follows Swan Athletic Football Club, Swan Districts, and the Western Bulldogs, can read beautifully, enjoys karaoke, going for a swim, has an amazing sense of direction on roads even though he does not drive, and is now quite the coffee snob!
+Drew has matured into a kind, charming and lovely gentle man, who loves telling jokes, follows Swan Athletic Football Club, Swan Districts, and the Western Bulldogs, can read beautifully, enjoys karaoke, going for a swim, has an amazing sense of direction on roads even though he does not drive, and is now quite the coffee snob!

-We ring Drew regularly throughout the week and are quite often surprised and pleased by the varied outings, that are specifically tailored to his interests and some that help nudge him out of his comfort zone!
-But we think what really sets Crosslinks apart is their staff.
-From the administrators through to the support staff – we feel Drew is genuinely cared about.
+We still make a point of maintaining strong family connections with Drew.
+Regular visits to our homes, family events, and visiting extended family are something Drew looks forward to and enjoys.
+We ring Drew regularly throughout the week and are often quite surprised and pleased by the varied outings, that are specifically tailored to his interests, and some that help nudge him out of his comfort zone!
+We think what really sets Crosslinks apart is their staff.
+From the administrators through to the support staff – we feel Drew is genuinely cared for.
 His thoughts and feelings are taken into consideration, and everyone has his best interests at heart.
-Drew talks so fondly of the staff that comes to his house and help support him, we can hear the happiness in his voice – and that speaks volumes to us.
+Drew talks so fondly of the staff that come to his house and help support him.
+We can hear the happiness in his voice – and that speaks volumes to us.